Monits/findbugs-plugin/README.md

 ## 0.2.0-SNAPSHOT
 New detectors:
+- added `InconsistentHashCodeEqualsDetector`: this new detector will check for classes that uses distinct fields in the calculation of `hashCode` and `equals`.
+A class with this bug breaks the "equal objects must have equal hashcodes" invariant and/or may also generate hash collisions on objects that are unequal.
-- Effective Java's item 10. `toString` should be overriden when a class has inner state.
+- Effective Java's item 10. `toString` should be overridden when a class has inner state.
 The check will make sure if members have themselves any state / are primitives to discard meaningless reports (think of a Service with a reference to a DAO).